-The average women wears only 20% of her closet 80% of the time and she buys an average of 68 items a year.
+The average woman wears only 20% of her closet 80% of the time and she buys an average of 68 items a year.
 That’s a lot of unnecessary waste.
 We give her the ability to rent dresses that she’ll only wear once.
 Having saved money, she’s able to invest in great pieces that’ll last her for a long time instead of fast fashion that’ll only last a few washes.
 She’s also able to try out looks that she would never buy.
-Style without the commitment.
+Style, without the commitment.

 Proceeds from this event will be going towards the Because I am a Girl movement, why did you select this charity?

 I was familiar with the charity since I’ve sponsored a girl from Plan Canada in the past.